UF-FSU CTSA K12 Mentored Career Development Program

 For more information about CTSA-sponsored Career Development Awards, please contact the FSU K2R Director, Dr. Henna Budhwani, or Health Research Training Coordinator, Andrea Johnson.

-Current and Former K12/CTSA Scholar Awardees
+Current and Former K12/CTSA Awardees

-2024-2026 CTSA Scholar Career Development Awardee
+2024-2026 CTSA Career Development Awardee

 Kyle Smith, PhD, RD was awarded the FSU CTSA Scholar Career Development Award for his project titled "Evaluating a Time-Efficient Breathing Intervention to Improve Immune Function and Psychological Well-Being in Individuals Living With Obesity."